bittnkr/uniq/README.md

 # uniq
 ## A lock free queue

 This repository contains proof of concept of a new way of thinking paralelism and concurrency.
-A simple solution for a very complex problem.
+A simple solution for a complex problem.
 A single queue solve the synchronicity impedance between all processor cores and threads.

 The lock free Queue was declared impossible in the book The Art of Multiprocessor Programming. (page 107)
 > Corollary 5.4.1.
 It is impossible to construct a wait-free implementation of a queue,